Lithgow: Where the Story Begins

 The Valley Today: Transition, Safety, and Renewal

 The furnaces are silent now.
-Their remains — the Blast Furnace, State Mine, and Small Arms Factory — stand as testimony to what was built, and what was endured.
+There remains — the Blast Furnace, State Mine, and Small Arms Factory — stand as testimony to what was built, and what was endured.

 Lithgow today is in transition.